YouHighFiveMe/youhighfiveme/README.md

     $ cp app/configs/parameters.yml-dist app/configs/parameters.yml

+Modify the parameters.yml to reflect your database connections and smtp settings.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: